This tutorial is tailored for intermediate IT administrators or full-stack developers seeking guidance on setting up and publishing websites.

 Click on the orange buttons "Create instance".
 Your instance should be running in a minute and you should be already able to use the integrated SSH console by clicking on the terminal icon ( )

-To allow access to your "secured" site and the Virtualmin control panel we need to go to the Lightsail instance control panel and select "Networking".
+Configuring access to your site and the Virtualmin control panel is essential for server security.
+Begin by navigating to the Lightsail instance control panel and selecting Networking to manage and secure your access settings.

 Enabling root login